The Silkie chicken name is appropriate. This breed of chicken is characterized by luxurious plumage, which feels like silk or satin when pet.

 Silkies can have white, black, gray, brown, and golden feathers.
 Others may appear blue as in the blue splash bearded Silkie chicken.

-The Silkie plumage is its most notable characteristic, but other crossbreeding has made Silkie feathering a possibility in other breeds like the Chabo, which is found in Europe but not in North America.
+As a fluffy chicken, the Silkie plumage is its most notable characteristic.
+However, other crossbreeding has made Silkie feathering a possibility in other breeds like the Chabo, which is found in Europe but not in North America.